miraculixx/pyrules/README.md

 ])
 ```

-Then add such add `manyrules` to the rulest, just as you would with any other `Rule` instance:
+Add `manyrules` to the ruleset, just as you would with any other `Rule` instance:

 ```
 ruleset = (CalculateBasicFare(),